g4bri-3l3/MooseAlto/README.md

   run RDP/SSH/Telnet out to arbitrary internet destinations is a real concern in its own right: a data-exfiltration or tunneling channel if that host is ever compromised, not just an internet-exposure question.
+- `outbound_icmp_to_unrestricted_destination`: outbound rule permits ICMP-family traffic (App-ID ping, icmp, ipv6-icmp, or traceroute, or a Service object literally named icmp as a fallback) to an unrestricted destination (any, or effectively any via the RFC1918 idiom).
+ICMP is often overlooked by inspection compared to TCP/UDP traffic; data can be encoded in echo/payload fields to exfiltrate data or maintain a covert C2 channel.
+Not flagged when the destination is scoped to specific, known hosts, since that's ordinary reachability testing rather than this pattern.
 - `outbound_any_public_defined_app`: destination is any/internet-facing,
   but application is at least restricted (narrower than fully open, still worth a look).